DavidHaslam/Times-Armenian-to-Unicode/README.md

 This exception is not currently included in my mapping table.
 It was rectified separately afterwards.

-Likewise, the table excludes the five Armenian ligatures and two other Armenian Unicode characters.
+Likewise, the table excludes five Armenian ligatures and two other Armenian Unicode characters.

 Even so, these are listed in my Excel worksheet for the sake of completeness.